Where to See Penguins in the Wild in New Zealand

 Milford Sound

-Milford Sound is one of the places where it is possible to see penguins, along with seals and dolphins.
-It is possible to get to Milford Sound on a day trip from Queenstown.
+Milford Sound is one of the places to see penguins in New Zealand, along with seals and dolphins.

 If you go between January to mid March, the penguins will be molting, and it is possible to see them on the shores.
 They also come to the shores between July to November, when they are mating and hatching chicks.